lyoshenka/grinfit/_posts/2012-04-28-game-vs-ri-rampage.md

 ---
-title: "Game vs RI Rampage"
+title: Game vs RI Rampage
+tags: []
 ---

 Woke up at 4:30am to drive to RI for our first away game.
 Bus ride was pretty fun.
 Dustin knows a LOT of puzzle games.